simplonco/project-minichat-II-the-return/README.md

 ## Features

-It's a chat, of course you must let people talk together on a global channel, allowing users to choose a nickname, messages are plain text.
+It's a chat, of course you must let people talk together on a global channel, without password login, allowing users to choose a nickname, messages are plain text.

 ## Bonus